BernardoGG/AL_genomic_importation_sampling/README.md

 cd epidemic_simulation_data
 ```

 The user may need to perform an additional operation to download the large file which contains the simulated genetic sequences.
-To do this, mmak sure you have the latest version of [`GitHub LFS`](https://github.com/git-lfs/git-lfs) installed and type:
+To do this, make sure you have the latest version of [`GitHub LFS`](https://github.com/git-lfs/git-lfs) installed and type:

 ```bash
 git lfs pull